Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 And we don't bow down to them.

-Apparently our presidents bow down to Saudi kings.
+Apparently, our presidents bow down to Saudi kings.

-But this is a this is a circus.
+But this is a circumstance.

-I'll tell you what's driving this among not only the people that run your school and the students there, but elsewhere where this is the prevailing thought, and that is a supreme sense of guilt.
+I'll tell you what's driving this among not only people that run your school and the students there, but elsewhere where this is the prevailing thought, and that is a supreme sense of guilt.

 Slavery is considered to be our original sin.